roydegeest/rakwireless-docs/docs/Product-Categories/WisGate/RAK7243C/Overview/README.md

 - Includes Pi ready 'ID EEPROM', GPIO setup and device tree can be automatically configured from vendor information.

 ::: warning
- The RAK7243C WisGate™ Developer is different from RAK7243 LPWAN Developer Gateway .
-The RAK7243C WisGate™ Developer is the Cellular Version and it comes with the Cellular Pi Hat.
+ The RAK7243C Developer is different from RAK7243 LPWAN Developer Gateway .
+The RAK7243C Developer is the Cellular Version and it comes with the Cellular Pi Hat.
 :::

 <rk-btn
   src="https://store.rakwireless.com/products/rak7243c-pilot-gateway"
-  label="Buy a RAK7243C WisGate™ Developer"
+  label="Buy a RAK7243C Developer Gateway"
   _blank
 />